Child Custody | Family

 After a judge has issued an emergency child custody order, the order goes into effect immediately and you can take custody of the child.
 However, that doesn’t mean the end of the situation.

 Hearings are set to provide the opposing party a chance to defend against the allegations and to tell their side of the story.
-It is your responsibility to serve the opposing party with documentation, provide notice of the emergency order, and order to appear in court.
-You may hire a process server or have the sheriff deliver the service of process to the other party in your case.
+It may be your responsibility to serve the opposing party with documentation, and provide notice of the emergency order along with an order to appear in court.
+If so, the court clerk will be able to assist you.
+You may hire a process server or have the sheriff deliver documentation to other parties in your case.

-A hearing will provide the judge with more context.
-Once the court has heard both sides, it can decide on a child custody resolution.
+A hearing will provide the court with more context.
+Once the judge has heard both sides, they will decide on a child custody resolution.
 The judge may decide to leave things as they are or modify custody arrangements accordingly.

 Yes, in some cases, you may be able to get custody of a child even if they are not your own.